tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

   <script>
   </script>
 </div>
-<figcaption>Figure 2: An empty drawing space defined using an SVG element and some CSS</figcaption>
+<figcaption>Figure 2: An empty grey drawing area defined using an SVG element and some CSS</figcaption>
 </figure>

 Now that you have the basic structure in place, we can add some SVG code.